 “How the hell am I supposed to put the ring on or catch the arrow.
 My fingers were blown off by that asshole grenade marauder.
 We’re all still gonna die because I’m the cleric and the only one keeping people alive,” said Maggie.

 “Shit, I forgot.
 It’s a toe ring, then.
 You realize you have but one choice— to catch the arrow with your bare Elfin teeth.
-Only then may you live to fight another day,” said Porter, back in control of the game.
+Only then may you save Ram and together live to fight another day,” said Porter, back in control of the game.

 “We all shoulda leveled up in the hidden forest path like I said a week ago.
 You wouldn’t be in this situation,” said Manny, really not helping, this time.

 “Come on, this was like a seven month campaign.
 I’m practically maxed out as it is,” she said and crossed her arms.

 “For these reasons, the Dungeon Master has decided a trial is most appropriate,” said Porter, an evil smile on his face.

 “Dude, no. Dude.
 No. I puked so much last time you guys made me drink all the ‘potions’,” said Maggie.